Spencer Steer Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.70 team ERA ranks 24th across all league pitching staffs.
+- The Angels' 4.67 team ERA ranks 24th across all MLB pitching staffs.

-- Angels pitchers combine to rank 23rd in baseball in home runs allowed (159 total, 1.3 per game).
+- Angels pitchers combine to allow 160 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.